wp-plugins/rf-twitterpost/readme.txt

 == Release History ==

-= 1.4.1 =
+= 1.5.0 =
-* Fixed issue with not stripping slashes properly from default tweet format option
+* Added ability to send a test tweet to Twitter (to verify everything is working); this bumps the support up to start at WP2.8 but will allow me to add a "re"-tweet feature in a later version.
-* Removed unneeded option code for efficiency
+* Made some efficiency fixes
-* Updated str_ireplace function for better PHP4 compatibility
+* Made some styling changes to match current WordPress styling
+* Setup partial error reporting (as part of the test tweet) which I will extend into a debugging feature in a later version

 = 1.4.0 =
-* Discovered WP_Http class (since WP2.7) which makes life much easier for everyone, but this bumps the support up to start at WP2.7)
+* Discovered WP_Http class (since WP2.7) which makes life much easier for everyone, but this bumps the support up to start at WP2.7
 * Removed cURL requirement, switched to WP_Http API
 * Removed Twitter API Classes, switched to WP_Http API
 * Changes in cURL requirement required modification of init() function